xulihang/Barcode-Scanning-Benchmark/README.md

 A benchmark on five 5-second videos.
 There are four EAN13 video in different angles and one QR code video.
 Two SDKs are used and compared: [Dynamsoft Barcode Reader](https://www.dynamsoft.com/barcode-reader/overview/) and [ZXing](https://github.com/journeyapps/zxing-android-embedded).

 The video is shot using CameraX on Sharp Aquos S2.
 The benchmark is run on it as well.
+You can find the Android benchmark app [here](https://github.com/xulihang/CameraXVideo).

 The benchmark is done in two modes: frame mode which reads every frames and video mode which emulates live scan.